-When you edit an order, we create a copy of your order with all the existing order details for you to edit.
+When you edit an order, Edit Order creates a copy of your order with all the existing order details for you to edit.
 Once you complete your edits, Edit Order performs a “save as” by canceling the original order and applying the original payment to the newly edited version of the order.
 This ensures that there’s a clear paper trail of what has happened with the order at all times.

 What happens when the total price changes?

 - If the total price for the edited order is less than the total price for the original order, a refund is issued to your customer automatically.
 If you want to add another refund later, you’ll need to go back to the original order to do so.
 Learn more about how to perform a refund.

 - If the total price for the edited order is greater than the total price for the original order, a pending amount is posted to the balance of the edited order.
 You can send a payment request to collect the outstanding amount.
 Learn more about how to send a payment request.